Matteljay/tacybot/README.md

 TacyBot's front-end is a responsive and routerless [SPA](https://en.wikipedia.org/wiki/Single-page_application).
 It connects both via encrypted WebSocket as well as regular Rest API via Axios to establish communication lines between 3 parties: front-end, back-end and Binance server.
 A complete user management system is included with some basic spam protections.
 The user is able to manage their own private data completely.
 A high degree of login privacy is respected via both client-side and server-side password hashing & salting before storing in NeDB.

 Technologies used:
-- VueJS modern JavaScript framework
+- Vue.JS modern JavaScript framework
 - Vuex memory state management
 - Vuetify components (dialogs, buttons, bootstrap-based style,...)
-- Express NodeJS server
+- Express Node.JS server
 - [NeDB-Async](https://github.com/Akumzy/nedb-async) Database
 - Docker container services
 - Using and writing JSON Web APIs